 How to Freeze Smoked Pork Butt

 If you have smoked pork leftovers, you can freeze them for leftover smoked pulled pork.

 The most important thing is to wait until the smoked meats have completely cooled.
 If you freeze pulled pork that’s still hot, it’ll be mushy when you reheat it.

-The next step is to shred the pork before you freeze it to be able to flatten the bags in the freezer.
+The next step is to shred the leftover pulled pork before you freeze it to be able to flatten the bags in the freezer.

-I always use zip-top freezer bags and squeeze as much air as possible out of them.
-You can use a vacuum sealer if you have it or press the air out manually.
+I always use zip-top freezer bags and squeeze as much air as possible out of the pulled pork.
+You can use a vacuum sealer if you have it or press the air out manually from the pulled pork.

 The smoked pulled pork can stay in the fridge for up to 4 days and up to 6 weeks in a deep freeze .